jawills/QIME/README.md

 ## Configure

 Please see my [write-up]() to learn how to configure this inside your org.
+Additionally, you can see a visual tutorial on [youtube]().